S&T Impact Mobilizing Innovation Critical Incidents

-The Department of Homeland Security Science and Technology Directorate (S&T) helps the nation prepare for and respond to critical incidents, such as active shooters and terrorist attacks, by improving capabilities during all stages of response.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) helps the nation prepare for and respond to critical incidents, such as active shooters and terrorist attacks, by improving capabilities during all stages of response.
 S&T’s technology and knowledge solutions are available for use by DHS components, first responder agencies, emergency management and other leaders and decision makers.
-Watch our video on Critical Incidents and read below to learn more about the technologies and capabilities we deliver!
+Watch our video on critical incidents and read below to learn more about the technologies and capabilities we deliver!

 S&T helps responders identify the right tools for the job